 - Giving random hugs: surprising your partner with a hug can go a long way.
 When you and your partner are in a conflict, this kind of gesture – if timed appropriately – can provide much-needed reassurance by sending the message that you still care for your partner, even in the heat of battle.

 - Sending affectionate texts: another strategy for offering reassurance that works even better during conflicts is the surprise affectionate text to your partner.
 Long messages can prove that you took time to reassure your partner, but don’t overlook the power of a brief message.
-These messages can help your partner feel connected to you, even at great physical distances
+These messages can help your partner feel connected to you, even at great physical distances.

 - Flirting: speaking or writing reassurance to your partner is one thing, but helping them feel reassurance is another.
-Being playful with your partner through flirting can be a healthy way for your partner to experience your affection for them and remind them – through seeing and feeling – that you care, are interested in and are excited about them
+Being playful with your partner through flirting can be a healthy way for your partner to experience your affection for them and remind them – through seeing and feeling – that you care, are interested in and are excited about them.

-- Talking up your partner to others: describing what you respect or what you find compelling about your partner to others, especially in your partner’s presence, can be another healthy way for your partner to experience a feeling of reassurance about your feelings about them and the relationship
+- Talking up your partner to others: describing what you respect or what you find compelling about your partner to others, especially in your partner’s presence, can be another healthy way for your partner to experience a feeling of reassurance about your feelings about them and the relationship.

 - Being sincere during holidays: it’s common for partners to present to each other cards during birthdays and anniversaries and write brief notes in them, but don’t waste this opportunity with notes that are generic.
 Take time to be specific and direct about your feelings for your partner and what you have appreciated about them since your last card.
-These notes are a different form of expression that can provide meaningful and healthy reassurance.
+These notes are a different form of expression that can provide meaningful and healthy relationship reassurance.

 When to Seek Professional Support

 If implementing the above strategies proves difficult, a licensed mental health counselor can help you explore, understand and overcome obstacles to your implementation.
-They can also help identify whether or to what degree past attachment trauma is informing your tendency to rely on unhealthy forms of reassurance.
-You can start your search for the best fit for your treatment needs by using this online therapist directory or another therapy platform.
+They can also help identify whether or to what degree past attachment trauma is informing your tendency to rely on unhealthy forms of relationship reassurance.
+You can start your search for the best fit for your treatment needs by using this online therapist directory or online therapy platform.

 Are You Constantly Needing “Reassurance” in Relationships?

 If you’re obsessively thinking about whether your partner cares about you and needing reassurance, therapy may help.
-BetterHelp offers convenient and affordable online therapy starting at $65 per week.
+BetterHelp offers convenient and affordable online therapy starting at $65 per week and is FSA/HSA eligible by most providers.
 Take a free online assessment and get matched with the right therapist for you.

 In My Experience